ranjukjohn/VibratoTechnicalAssessment/README.md

 # VibratoTechnicalAssessment (vta)
+The purpose of this project is to demonstrate the automation of the spin-up and installation of a single-machine 3-tier architecture as part of the Vibrato Technical Assessment.

 ## The environment
 The tiers are: client application, web server and database tiers
 Language: nodejs for client and server application